beloglazov/openstack-centos-kvm-glusterfs/README.rst

 ==========

-We have gone through and discussed all the steps required to get from bare hardware to a fully operating OpenStack infrastructure.
+We have gone through and discussed all the steps required to get from bare hardware to a fully operational OpenStack infrastructure.
 We have started from notes on installing CentOS on the nodes, continued through setting up a network gateway, distributed replicated storage using GlusterFS, KVM hypervisor, and all the main OpenStack services.
 We have